-The state of Texas is known around the world for its cowboy culture, barbeques and country music -- but what happens along the Southern border areas?
-Does proximity to Mexico make it any different?
+The state of Texas is known around the world for its cowboy culture, barbeques and country music.
+Is the same true for the Southern border?

 In 1836 Texas became its own republic and for 9 years it remained independent until it became a part of the US.
 What happened before then?

 Texas was a part of Mexico

 In school, we'd often study the Battle of the Alamo with its famous quote "Remember the Alamo."
 In 5th grade, I got in trouble at home because I was asked "What would Texas look like if it was still a part of Mexico?"
 I answered "Dirty and ugly."
 My father gasped, and I thought I had done something wrong but I didn't know what.
 As a Mexican-American, now grown adult, it hurts to think back on that.
 Mexico is a part of me.